Let's have a look at some of the important, general facts about India:

 |National Flag||Horizontal tricolor in equal proportion of deep saffron on the top, white in the middle and dark green at the bottom.
 In the center of the white band, there is a wheel in navy blue color.|

-- Interestingly, India was one of the richest countries on earth before the British invaded in the early 17th century, and is one of the first countries in the world where diamonds were found.
+- Interestingly, India was one of the richest countries on earth before the British invaded it in the early 17th century, and was also one of the first countries in the world where diamonds were found.

 - Sanskrit is one of the earliest known languages in the world, and a member of the Indo-European family of languages, from which most modern European languages have originated.